What causes nosebleeds in kids?

 - has more than 5 nosebleeds a year that require a trip to hospital.

-The first step to treating a nosebleed is to stay calm.
+The first step to stopping a nosebleed is to stay calm.
 This will help settle your child if they’re upset by the sight and taste of blood.
 Crying can make the nosebleed worse.

-Then the next step is to apply firm pressure with your finger and thumb on the sides of the nostrils (the soft part of the nose).
+Then the next step is to apply firm pressure with your finger and thumb on the sides of the nostrils (the soft part of the nose, not the bony part).
 If the bleeding is coming from only one side of the nose, you can apply firm pressure with 2 fingers along the nostril on that side.

 Continue this for 10 minutes with your child sitting up and keeping their head still and slightly tilted forward.
 Don’t lie your child down or tilt their head back.
 Wait the full 10 minutes.
 Don’t keep checking to see whether the bleeding has stopped.